dfelinto/blender-manual/manual/modeling/curves/properties/geometry.rst

 .. _bpy.types.Curve.taper_mode:

 Taper Mode
-   For curves using a taper object, this option defines how the effective curve radius is computed from the Taper Object.
+   For curves using a *Taper Object*, this option defines how the effective curve radius is computed from the Taper Object.

    :Override: The curve radius is ignored and the effective radius is equal to the taper radius.